ska-telescope/sdp-prototype/src/vis_receive/README.md

 ## Build Instructions

-To build the code on a local machine, ensure `make` and `CMake` are both install ed and give the following commands from the current directory:
+To build the code on a local machine, ensure `make` and `CMake` are both installed and give the following commands from the current directory:

 ```bash
 mkdir build